FarsinRex/doc/README.md

-login id button hs been removed from links
+login id button has been removed from links dekstop compatibility has'nt been derived from mobile version